jesuisse/godot-radial-menu-control/README.md

 The main parameters are the menu radius (always measured from the center to the the outermost edge) and the width of the ring which holds the items.
 The radial menu doesn't have to be a full ring; you can also configure it as an arc.
 The center of the arc can sit at any angle.

-Colors and some size constants such as the width of the decorator ring/arc and the selector segment can be configured via themes.
+All colors, some size constants such as the width of the decorator ring/arc and the selector segment, the font and the close and default placeholder icon can be configured via themes.
 See the provided light and dark themes for an example.
+You can create a copy of these themes and drop your own copy in the `theme` property.

 <img src="addons/RadialMenu/doc/config-naming.svg.png" width="450px">